Brian's Guide to

 Maximum speed limit

-The speed limit has been lowered to reduce noise pollution.
+The reason for the reduced speed limit is indicated on the supplemental sign.
+In this example, the speed limit has been lowered to reduce noise pollution.

 Conditional speed limit